 BassAckward Studios is Kirk and Gretchen Peterson.
 We met at art school back in 1993, started the company on Halloween of 1994, and got married a little less than a year later.
 The first decade of BassAckward was primarily airbrush work, with Kirk getting back into tattooing in 2004.

 Today, BassAckward Studios is a multi-service studio.
 The tattoo shop is our primary line of business, but we also offer a full range of art services.
-Our airbrush work has won multiple awards over the years.
+Kirk’s airbrush work has won multiple awards over the years.
 From customizing your motorcycle to putting your own personal spin on your guitar, and everything in between, we can transform your ideas into a unique piece of artwork.

 Artist Profile: Kirk Peterson